FAQs Regarding Client Assets

 J&E Davy, trading as Davy, is a wholly owned subsidiary of the J&E Davy Holdings.
 As a MiFID authorised firm, Davy is required to hold a minimum level of capital calculated in accordance with regulatory requirements and we are required to report to the Central Bank of Ireland on a periodic basis as to the level of capital held.
 The firm is financially stable and had a successful year in 2017.

 Q: Who regulates Davy?

-Davy is a member of the Irish Stock Exchange, the London Stock Exchange and Euronext.
+Davy is a member of Euronext Dublin and the London Stock Exchange.
 In the UK, Davy is authorised by the Central Bank of Ireland and authorised and subject to limited regulation by the Financial Conduct Authority.
-Details about the extent of our authorisation and regulation by the Financial Conduct Authority are available from us on request.
+Details about the extent of our authorisation and regulation by the Financial Conduct Authority are available on request.

-A: The Client Asset Regulations have been imposed by the Central Bank of Ireland on investment firms that hold client assets.
-The requirements are imposed under S.I.
-No 104 of 2015, Central Bank (Supervision and Enforcement) Act 2013 (Section 48(1)) and the Client Asset Regulations 2015 for Investment Firms.
+A: The Client Asset Reare applicable to investment firms that hold client assets.
+The requirements are imposed under Part 6 of S.I.
+No. 604 of 2017 Central Bank (Supervision and Enforcement) Act 2013 (Section 48(1)) (Investment Firms) Regulations 2017.

 The purpose of the client asset regime is to safeguard client assets by ensuring firms adhere to general principles and prescriptive requirements in this regard.
 The objectives of the client asset regime are:

 1. Maintaining public confidence in the client assets regime;

 2. Minimising the risk of loss or misuse of client assets by authorised entities;